KarthikChander/KarthikChander/README.md

 - 👋 Hi, I’m @KarthikChander
 - 👀 I’m interested in ...
-Manga and League of legends
+Drawing manga and League of legends
 - 🌱 I’m currently learning ...
 Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...